-This homemade Roasted Butternut Squash Baby Food Puree recipe is not only full of calcium, folate, vitamin A and fiber but it is also a deliciously smooth way to introduce butternut squash to your baby!
+This homemade Roasted Butternut Squash Baby Food Puree recipe is not only contains calcium, folate, vitamins A and C and fiber but it is also a deliciously smooth way to introduce butternut squash to your baby!
 It’s a great stage 1 baby food for 4 months and up – stage 1 baby food!

 Butternut Squash Baby Food

 This butternut squash puree is a super simple recipe that involves roughly 5 minutes of hands-on time 🖐!

 The rest of the time, we let the oven do all the hard work for the rest of the prep time.
 Cuz why should we work harder 💪 when we can work smarter 🙋♀️!

-Butternut squash is full of calcium, folate, vitamin A and fiber and is considered one of the very best first foods for baby!
+Butternut squash contains of calcium, folate, vitamins A and C and fiber and is considered one of the very best first foods for baby!

 Is it your first time making homemade baby food?
 Then I suggest you start this journey by reading my in-depth Guide on How to Make Homemade Baby Food.
 The detailed guide goes over all the important information such as the best cooking tools to have on hand, safe storage, how to know when baby is ready for solids, how to introduce purees, the best first foods for baby, and more!
 You can also check out my best-selling cookbook for even more information and recipes!